decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 ---

-## Manual or Automatic Ticket Buying

-Manual ticket purchasing vs. automated ticketbuyer purchasing is mainly up to personal preference.
-Purchasing manually offers the user more control over when tickets are purchased, how much is paid for each ticket, and how often the purchasing wallet is unlocked.
-The automated buyer offers more convenience and requires less maintenance, however it requires the purchasing wallet to remain online and unlocked constantly.

----
+## Step 1.
+Enable Voting

-## Solo-voting
+### Solo-voting

+!!! warning
-REMINDER: Solo-voting with a voting wallet that doesn't stay online 24/7 may result in missed votes and forfeited stake rewards.
+    Solo-voting with a voting wallet that doesn't stay online 24/7 may result in missed votes and forfeited stake rewards.

 To solo-vote, you simply set the `enablevoting` option when starting `dcrwallet`, unlock the wallet with your private passphrase, and buy tickets.
 With `enablevoting` enabled and `dcrwallet` unlocked, your wallet will automatically handle voting.